 First of all, the hike “up” is very gradual and easy.
 The beauty of out traprock ridges is that they all pretty much form a giant ramp, so to speak; gradual slope on one side, sheer cliffs on the other.
 They all seem to be east/west facing too.
 There is much on the web about this unique geography, and I’ll explore it more in later sections I think, as the Mattabesett actually leaves the traprock ridges in Madison and crosses over to some different land forms.

 In other words, a very easy hike up a gradual slope and suddenly…

 That’s where I am right now on this hike.
 Up there.
 Loving it.
-Remember that ugly quarry from the last section?
+Remember that ugly quarry on the other side of I-91 from the last section?
 I’m leaving that in the distance: